javier-cramirez/javier-cramirez.github.io/index.md

 <a align='center' href='www.mscroggs.co.uk'>Credit to Matthew Scroggs.</a>

 What am I up to?
-- Learning JAX
-- Pondering about Gaussian Processes
+- Implementing Dual Cross-Attention
+- 👆👆Implementing AnimateDiff paper 👀
 - School :\
-- purooo Feiiiiddddd